 Although some businesses may make this information up out of thin air, it's important to know that approach is not going to help you determine your true target audience.
 Instead, you need to actually pay attention to your customers, your analytics, and the data you have on hand to put together your buyer persona.

 You also want to check out your social media insights.
-For example, Facebook Insights has an entire section all about the people who like your page and their top-level demographics, so that you can see the genders, locations, and languages spoken by your fans, followers, and people your posts have reached.
+For example, Facebook Insights has an entire section all about the people who like your page and their top-level demographics, so that you can see the age, gender, locations, and languages spoken by your fans, followers, and people your posts have reached.

-One of the best ways to get the most specific and catered-to-you information is by sending out a customer survey to learn more about your audience directly from the horse's mouth.
+One of the best ways to get the most specific information is by sending out a customer survey to learn more about your audience directly from the horse's mouth.
 Put together a 5-minute survey that asks about basic demographics, motivations, interests, shopping behaviors, etc. (be sure to include ranges in multiple choice, rather than asking for specifics to make your audience more comfortable answering).

 How can your buyer persona be used in marketing?

-If you know exactly who your audience is, it makes it much easier to cater your marketing and messaging to those people.
-If you're targeting moms, you're not going to create content about staying up late playing video games all night, every night, because no mom has time for that.
+If you know exactly who your audience is, it makes it much easier to cater your marketing and messaging efforts to those people.
+If you're targeting moms, you're not going to create content about staying up late playing video games all night, every night, because no mom has time for that!

-So being able to personalize your content and really speak directly to your audience is the perfect way to create strong relationships with your customers and build up brand loyalty.
+So, being able to personalize your content and really speak directly to your audience is the perfect way to create strong relationships with your customers and build up brand loyalty.

 How do you create your buyer persona?

-So you know what information you need, you know where to find it, and you know how to use it.
+So, you know what information you need, you know where to find it, and you know how to use it.
 Now it's time to actually create a buyer persona.

 If you have more than one target audience, you'll need to create multiple personas.